Bryanhalambeck/expense-analysis/README.md

 ### 📊 Category-Level Benchmarking (All Departments)

-**Comparing each department’s spending behavior to what’s expected.**
+Comparing each department’s spending behavior to what’s expected.

-This section evaluates how each department’s spending behavior aligns with expectations across categories like Travel, Meals, Office Supplies, Training, and Travel.
+This section evaluates how each department’s spending behavior aligns with expectations across categories like Travel, Meals, Office Supplies, Training, and more.

 To do this, I created a custom benchmarking system that: